I bet you just asked Google to search for creative writing prompts.

 - Rewrite your resume as a short story, either in the first or third person.

-- Open the dictionary at any page and select the first word that catches your eye.
-Write the opening few paragraphs of a thriller using that word at least three times.
+- Open the dictionary to any page and select the first word that catches your eye.
+Write the opening few paragraphs of a thrilling, suspenseful story using your selected word at least three times.

 - Write a synopsis of your version of the movie, Groundhog Day.
 What would your day look like and why?